front-end-intermediate/session-1/readme.md

 var elemNone = document.querySelector('.foo');
 ```

 If an element isn’t found, `querySelector()` returns null.
-If you try to do something with the nonexistant element, an error will get thrown.
-You should check that a matching element was found before using it.
+If you try to do something with the nonexistant element you'll get an error.
+You can check that a matching element was found before using it.

 ```js
 // Verify element exists before doing anything with it